BrightspaceHypermediaComponents/questions/README.md

 **Accessibility:**

-To make your usage of `questions` accessible, use the following properties when applicable:
+To make your usage of `d2l-questions-question` accessible, use the following properties when applicable:

 | Attribute | Description |
 |--|--|